dscribers/testsoothe-cli/README.md

 # testsuite-cli

-A command-line utility app for TestSuite.
+A command-line utility app for TestSoothe.

 ## Installation